 Our lab group seeks to understand the role of the global-scale ocean circulation in past climate change over a range of timescales.
 The deep ocean interacts and feeds back on many other key parts of the Earth's climate system, including the carbon cycle, atmosphere, and cryosphere.
 Understanding these interactions in the past will help us better understand how climate may change in the future.

 The last interglacial, 129 - 115 thousand years ago, is considered one of the best analogs for the global climate state projected for the end of this century.
 As part of the Marie Curie project "MIS-5e", led by Postdoc Anastasia Zhuravleva, we will seek to understand the feedbacks between ocean circulation variability and carbon cycling during this period.
 Together with Kassandra Costa (WHOI) and Eleni Anagnostou (GEOMAR), we will analyze several sediment cores and corals from the North Atlantic using geochemical proxy indicators of past ocean and climate states (e.g., εNd, δ13C, Cd/Ca, δ11B).

 Water mass structure and circulation changes in the Northeast Atlantic

 The Iberian Margin in the Northeast Atlantic is well-known for its high accumulation rate sediment sequences that preserve millennial-scale climate variability over the late Pleistocene.
-As a member of the IODP Expedition 397 Scientific Party, I will be helping to collect sediments from a depth transect of sites that will potentially extend these records back in time.
+As a member of the IODP Expedition 397 Scientific Party, I helped to collect sediments from a depth transect of sites that will extend these records back in time.
 I plan to examine the vertical structure of water mass changes over the mid- to late-Pleistocene using neodymium isotopes in collaboration with other members of the Scientific Party.

 Understanding how benthic fluxes of neodymium impact the isotopic composition of North Atlantic Deep Water